register for email updates

 Swiney has alleged that Clark co-sponsored a 2011 bill mandating destruction of investigative files of public school employees that did not end in disciplinary action.
 Since Clark retired during the investigation, Swiney alleged, she “effectively destroyed all evidence of wrongdoing.”
 The bill in question, however, did not pass and, even if it had, would not have affected Clark’s situation.
 The bill, authored by Rep. Brooks Coleman, would only have affected investigative files of teachers exonerated by the state’s licensing agency after a full hearing.

-As is not uncommon for a first-term legislator, Clark has drawn her largest campaign contributions from other elected officials.
-Overall, House Republicans have donated $39,465 to her campaigns, or 43 percent of all the money she’s raised for 2010 and 2012.
+Clark has drawn her largest campaign contributions from other elected officials.
+Overall, House Republicans have donated more than $87,000 to her campaigns, or more than 40 percent of all the money she has raised.

-- Elected to the House in 2010, unseating Democratic incumbent Lee Thompson.
+- Elected to the House in 2010 with 54% of the vote, unseating Democratic incumbent Lee Thompson.

-- Re-elected in 2012 with 56 percent of the vote over Democratic candidate Timothy Swiney.
-In 2010, Clark defeated Swiney when he was a candidate in the Republican primary for the same seat.
+- Re-elected in 2012 with 56% of the vote over Democratic candidate Timothy Swiney.
+In 2010, Clark defeated Swiney in the Republican primary for the same seat.

 - Education (2011 – present)